 - Land that is not available for cultivation

 The usage of land is determined by both physical and human factors.

 - Physical factors: It is dependent on nature variants such as topography, climate, soil types

 - Human factors: It completely relies on human activities and usage such as population density, technological capability and culture and traditions etc.

-- The main utilisation and usage of land is set on two different factors physical and human.
-Physical factors include topography, climatic conditions depending upon the area, soil types Human factors comprises of population density, technological capability and culture and traditions etc.
+- The main utilization and usage of land is set on two different factors, physical and human.
+Physical factors include topography, climatic conditions depending upon the area, soil types Human factors comprises population density, technological capability and culture and traditions etc.

 - The pattern and follow up of the net sown area varies widely from one state to another.

 - It is mostly over 80 per cent of the total area in Punjab and Haryana and very less than 10 per cent in Arunachal Pradesh, Mizoram, Manipur and Andaman Nicobar Islands.

 - The total area occupied by forest is 33 per cent which is far lower than the estimated geographical area, which was outlined in the National Forest Policy (1952).